Farrow & Ball

 Farrow & Ball is a British manufacturer of paints and wallpapers largely based upon historic colour palettes and archives.
 The company is particularly well known for the unusual names of its products.

 History

 The company was started by John Farrow and Richard Maurice Ball in 1946 in Wimborne Minster, Dorset.
 Both Farrow and Ball had previously been chemists.
+The company was the first manufacturer to switch to the production of 100 per cent water-based paints in 2010.

 Products

 Paint

-Farrow & Ball maintains an updated colour card of 132 colours.
-The company has worked with the National Trust in formulating near-exact matches of colours used in the restoration of the interiors and exteriors of historic buildings. ].
+Farrow & Ball maintains an updated colour card of 132 colours, plus 12 new paint colours and 3 new wallpaper patterns created with Christopher John Rogers.
+The company has worked with the National Trust in formulating near-exact matches of colours used in the restoration of the interiors and exteriors of historic buildings.

 Wallpaper

 Farrow & Ball produces wallpaper patterns made using traditional block, trough and roller methods with the company's own paint.

 Books

 Farrow & Ball has produced several books; the British National Bibliography contains the following records: